-How can you use the public subsidy funds?
-23

-What happens to the public subsidy funds after the election?
-24

-Reporting to the Board 25

-When do you need to file reports with the Board?
-25

-How do you report to the Board?

-How do you get an exemption from the electronic filing requirement?
-26

-How do you report if you still file a paper form?
+A note about making loans to others 20 A note about independent expenditures 21 A note about ballot question expenditures 21 What rules apply when the legislature is in session?
+21 What is the aggregate limit on contributions from party units?
+22 What spending records must be kept?
+22 What penalties apply to improper spending?
+24 Public Subsidy Program for State Party Committees 25 Which party units are eligible for the Public Subsidy Program?
+25 How do you receive the public subsidy funds?
+25 How can you use the public subsidy funds?
+25 What happens to the public subsidy funds after the election?
+26 Reporting to the Board 27 When do you need to file reports with the Board?
+27 How do you report to the Board?
+28 How do you get an exemption from the electronic filing requirement?
+28 How do you report if you still file a paper form?
+29 How do you find registration numbers for contributors and recipients registered with the Board?
+29 How do you decide if money received by your party unit should be reported as a contribution or as income?
+How to decide if a payment made by your party unit should be reported as an expenditure or as a contribution to another registered entity?
 What do you report to the Board?
-27

-How do you fix mistakes on a report?

-What penalties apply to reporting?
-31

-Terminating the party unit 33

-How do you end the operations of the party unit?
-33

-What penalties apply to party units when they are terminating?
-33

-Common questions 34

-How to get a federal tax ID number (EIN) for political purposes 34

-Fundraising reporting examples 35

-Conducting raffles or drawings 36

-Conducting auctions 36

-Having policies to help control your money 37

-Criminal penalties 37

-Getting help 39

-What is the role of Advisory Opinions?
-39

-Complaints 39

-How do you contact the Board?
+31 How do you fix mistakes on a report?
+35 What penalties apply to reporting?
+35 Terminating the party unit 37 How do you end the operations of the party unit?
+37 What penalties apply to party units when they are terminating?
+37 Common questions 38 How to get a federal tax ID number (EIN) for political purposes 38 How do you find registration numbers for contributors and recipients registered with the Board?
 39